worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 ###### M2: How to move the clone

 First start by copying the clone folder to the new location.
-Remember that you need to copy the folder as well as its content.
+Remember that you need to copy the folder and not just its content.
 If you have a repository called `lyrics-clone`, then you need to copy the clone folder with that name as well as all its content.